DataCurationNetwork/data-primers/SAS Data Curation Primer/SAS-data-curation-primer.md

 .sas7bdat is a file extension for SAS data sets.
 SAS data sets (.sas7bdat) store data values and descriptor information.

-- Data values are arranged in a matrix/frame structure -The rows are called observations/objects and the columns are called variables/ characteristics -Variables contain the data values for each observation.
+- Data values are arranged in a matrix/frame structure

+  - The rows are called observations/objects and the columns are called variables/ characteristics
+  - Variables contain the data values for each observation.

--Descriptor information includes details about a data set
+- Descriptor information includes details about a data set

   - Data set name, data set type, and data set label
   - The names and attributes of all the variables
   - The number of observations in the data set